getludic/ludic/docs/getting-started.md

 ## `server.py`

-Here you would create the `LudicApp` instance, you could also register error handlers:
+The module instantiates the `LudicApp` class and registers routes (by importing the endpoints module).
+You can also register error handlers.
+Here is what it can look like:

 ```python
 from ludic.web import LudicApp